 As I work from my own purpose built space, some degree of flexibility about which times of the week you wanted to attend can be accommodated.
 Monday to Thursday

 To make an appointment you can either:

 - telephone: 07982 841 829 (If leaving a message please ensure you leave your telephone number as part of the message - as if i'm out signal area, I can't deduce your number from my phone)

 - Text or Whatsapp me on the above number

 - email me using the Red "Email Me" button at the top of my profile

-I will get back to you as soon as I am available.
+I will get back to you as soon as I am available (within 24 hours).